-It was a change that seemed only fitting these days.
-As much as 35% of all online traffic comes from a mobile device, and I'm sure if you've reviewed your site analytics on a regular basis, you would have noticed mobile traffic is constantly growing.
+It was a change that seemed only fitting.
+As much as 35% of all online traffic comes from a mobile device, and I'm sure if you've reviewed your website analytics on a regular basis, you would have noticed mobile traffic is constantly growing.

 How Bad is the Damage?

-- Pages not optimised for speedy loading on mobile devices (Tip: If you have a flash intro or splash page, please kill it now.
-That goes for your 'normal' website, too.)
+- Pages not optimised for speedy loading on mobile devices (Tip: If you have a flash intro or splash page, please kill it now)

-- Too many pictures (Tip: Use the data URI scheme to reduce the need to load a picture.)
+- Too many pictures (Tip: Reduce the need to load a picture)